-Rachel Kay Barclay is an award-winning playwright and writer, and she is a co-founder of Three Bright Lights Productions, a women-led production company committed to giving women in the film and television industry a platform and voice.
+Rachel Kay Barclay is an award-winning playwright, writer, actor, and producer.
+She is a co-founder of Three Bright Lights Productions, a women-led production company committed to giving women in the film and television industry a platform and voice.

 She is also a writer for Adulting with Jane, a shoppable comedy series that features guest experts who teach DIY adulting hacks to the character, Jane.
 The show allows viewers to shop products in episodes while they watch.

 Her short films, 'The Alliance,' and, 'Oh, Granny,' premiered at Katra Film Series' New Faces New Voices International Film Festival in New York City and D.C.
 Shorts International Film Festival at the National Constitution Center in Washington, D.C.

 Rachel is a recipient of the Kennedy Center’s JFK National Playwriting Award for her play, 'Trees are Living Legacies,' which was performed at the Kennedy Center as a part of JFK's 50th Anniversary Celebration.
 She was also a finalist for the National Partners of the American Theatre Playwriting Award.
 Her plays have been produced across the United States and beyond in cities such as London, New York City, Washington, D.C., and Philadelphia.